 The Perils Of Lumber Selection For Your Log Cabin

-Choosing the right logs is an important decision which needs to be made at the beginning of your planning process.
-The logs will determine the overall look and structure of your finished log home, the cost and how well your home with withstand Mother Nature.
+Choosing the right logs is an important decision that needs to be made at the beginning of your planning process.
+The logs will determine the overall look and structure of your finished log home, the cost, and how well your home with withstand Mother Nature.

-Making the decision as to which species of tree you should use to build your log home will fall down to a number of key things; appearance, cost, R-value, decay resistance, sturdiness/stability and availability.
+Deciding as to which species of tree you should use to build your log home will fall to several key things; appearance, cost, R-value, decay resistance, sturdiness/stability, and availability.

 Let’s take a look at each of these different factors in turn.